A Rose family member, the Rubus genus has over 250 species. Rubus idaeus, Red

 Years before fruiting:

-Berries do not ripen further if picked before they are ripe.
+resemble bowls with a hollow centers.
+The berries do not ripen further if picked before they

 Months for fruit to ripen:

 1-1.5, depending on cultivar.
 They are ripe when they come off the vine with a very gentle

 pull, and must be checked daily.
 If too soft, they are over-ripe.

 Storage after harvest:

 Eat immediately at room temperature or store in a refrigerator for up to 3 days.
 Freeze for

 longer storage.
 At room temperature, raspberries can start to get moldy in 2 hours.

 Dark green, fuzzy, wrinkled, toothed edges, 3-5 leaflets.